MAKING OUR VOICES RING OUT!

 A FEW FIGURES

-this is the number of feminist organisations supported to date
+is the number of grants awarded to feminist organizations

 this is the total amount of grants awarded to date